bropleasebro/bropleasebro/README.md

 - 👋 Hi, I’m @bropleasebro
 - 👀 I’m interested in mangas??
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on no one
+- 💞️ I’m looking to collaborate with no one
 - 📫 How to reach me, dont <3

 <!---